 In Hanga Roa -a sprawling and pleasant community where the island's 2,775 residents live because it's the only area on the island with electricity and running water.
 The most interesting souvenirs are miniature wood and stone carvings of moais, though some stone samples up to 6 feet tall are available.

-A bearded emaciated man whose ribs and vertebrae are grotesquely extended.
-It is said to represent the spirits of dead ancestors.
+This wooden statue of a bearded emaciated man whose ribs and vertebrae are grotesquely extended is said to represent the spirits of dead ancestors.
 According to the local tradition, as Chief Tuu-ko-ihu was returning home, he saw two such spirits who had protruding ribs and hollow bellies.
 These Aku Aku later appeared to him in a dream.

 Other Rapa Nui wood carvings include: statues of female figures (moai pa'a pa'a), paddles (rapa), clubs (ua), staffs ('ao), lizards and birdman images (tangata manu).